libretro/docs/docs/library/puae.md

     | splash | Splash (Show briefly)                 |
     | both   | Config + Splash (Wait for user input) |

+- **WHDLoad NoWriteCache** [puae_use_whdload_nowritecache] (**disabled**|enabled)

+    Write save data immediately or on WHDLoad quit.
+Write cache enabled runs the core a few frames after frontend quit in order to trigger WHDLoad quit and flush the cache.
+Core restart required.

 - **Global Boot HD** [puae_use_boot_hd] (**disabled**|files|hdf20|hdf40|hdf80|hdf128|hdf256|hdf512)

     Attach a hard disk meant for Workbench usage, not for WHDLoad!
 Enabling forces a model with HD interface.
 Changing HDF size will not replace or edit the existing HDF.
 Core restart required.